California Restraining Order Attorneys – Family Law

 Restraining Order Attorneys – Family Law Code 6250 and 6300

 A restraining order in California is a court-issued order to protect a person from physical pain or injury or even the threat of pain, injury or abuse.
-It can generally be issued against a family member or a member of the household or against a stalker.
+It can generally be issued against a family member, a member of the household or against someone who is threatening your safety.
 You don’t have to be married or in a relationship with a person to get a restraining order.
 What you do need to know is where the person lives or works.

 There are two types of court orders that prevent an individual from having any contact with a person who requested the order.
 A criminal protective order prevents a person from having any type of contact with a particular person or even visiting a certain place.
 This type of order is common in criminal cases.
 A restraining order, on the other hand, is a civil matter and is not contingent on a criminal case although they can be a part of a criminal case such as a domestic violence case.

 This aspect of California family law can be very complicated.
 Therefore it is essential that you speak with an experienced California restraining order lawyer.